From the Archive

 XI

-I have spoken with some who survived the concentration camps.
-My nieces, both 30, have been to Auschwitz.
+I have spoken with survivors of the concentration camps.
+My nieces, both 37, have been to Auschwitz.
 I have written about that place in both "Shoah" and "They Came in the Night".
 I have visited the Yad Vashem Holocaust Memorial in Jerusalem several times, but I confess that I cannot bring myself to visit Auschwitz.

 All of us must remember that there are people who delight in neo-fascism.
-Many can be found in the USA.
+Many can be found in America.
 Many, alas, can be found here.

 Let the Muslim, the Jew, the Christian, the Hindu, the Sikh, the Pagan, the Atheist and everyone else put aside religious differences and strive for the higher ideal of humankind.